Khurramnaveed3233/Amazon-E-Commerce-SQL-Project/README.md

 - Customer Insights
 - Regional Performance

-The SQL queries used to inspect and clean the data for this analysis can be found here:
-📄 `queries.sql`

-Targeted SQL queries answering key business questions can be found here:
-📄 `queries.sql`

 The interactive Power BI dashboard used to report and explore sales trends can be found here:

 <img width="2816" height="1536" alt="Amazon Power BI Dashboard" src="https://github.com/user-attachments/assets/3503b41d-66fb-4baf-8e3a-a404f8c36b4e" />